Richard Thompson (musician): 2020s

 In 2020 the 1969 album Dudu Phukwana and the "Spears", the debut album by South African saxophonist Dudu Pukwana and his band, produced by Joe Boyd, was remastered and reissued by Matsuli Music as a double-LP set with nine previously unissued tracks that were recorded in 1969, and which feature a number of guest artists such as Thompson and Simon Nicol.

 In October 2023 Thompson released the instrumental "Lament For Mariupol" as part of the charity compilation album Heal the Sky which aimed to raise funds to help children who were victims of the war in Ukraine.

 On 7 July 2024 Thompson was the guest of Michael Berkeley for his BBC Radio 3 programme Private Passions, where his choices included Beethoven, Purcell, Britten and Manuel de Falla.

 In June 2025 Thompson was forced to withdraw from performing at the Gate To Southwell Festival after falling and breaking three ribs.

+In July 2026, Thompson released "Cocaine Walking, Booze Talking" as a single for his album Hippies, Thugs And Heroes, which is scheduled to release on October 1, 2026.